top of page

 Why Cooling Foods Alone Might Not Be Enough

-Eating cooling foods is one of the most effective first steps toward reducing internal heat.
-It’s where the journey begins—and for many people, that shift alone brings noticeable relief.
+Eating cooling foods is one of the most effective first steps in reducing internal heat.
+For many people, this shift alone can bring noticeable relief and greater comfort.

 Bonus Practices to Cool Body and Mind